Beyond the Authoritarian Wall

 Value - Total benefit per total cost.

-Conscious - One's awareness of the focus of one's attention.
+Conscious - One's perception of one's thoughts, or one's awareness of the focus of one's attention.

 Subconscious - One's thoughts detected only through one's feelings.